Moving Away from the NYS Regents

 Our incredible faculty is excited and eager for the transition, and we embrace the many important tasks ahead.
 We are all extremely motivated when we envision our future: new courses of study, more cross-curricular learning opportunities, and a wider variety of assessment tools to measure results.
 A Teaching and Learning Committee comprised of administrators and teacher-leaders has been formed to lead the transition planning efforts, and important professional development opportunities have been identified.

-Please visit the additional pages in this section to read updates as they become available.
-As always, reach out to Principal James Spillman '95 with questions at email@example.com.
+As always, reach out to Principal James Spillman '95 with questions at [email protected].